UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 ## =============================

-- Remove "End-Early" button (its glitched with rounds)
+- Create/add steam-broadcast assets

-- Make juice/sound not play multiple stuff in one tick
+- payment for robostreamer

-- Add round-speed-up code
+- Nerf the activations-cap from 40 -> 20

 - UI changes in UMG-CORE: Buttons should have a hover effect.